arks-org/arks.github.io/content/_pages/community-groups.md

 *   Mark Phillips, Chair (University of North Texas Libraries)
 *   Kate Wittenberg (Portico)

-Guided by the Mozilla Foundation‚Äôs Open Leadership Framework, LYRASIS and CDL constituted this body by reaching out to those organizations that filled out our Expression of Interest form.
+Guided by the Mozilla Foundation's Open Leadership Framework, LYRASIS and CDL constituted this body by reaching out to those organizations that filled out our Expression of Interest form.

 [1]: /assets/images/pages/about-ark-naans-and-systems/NAAN_slice.jpg